buffy007/garni/README.md

 If you see correct testing information in browser and also in file, try start your Garni Meteo device.
 You should see in garni.json data values from your device.

 ## Options
-If you want switch off this output, please comment this line in php script
+If you want switch off php output, please comment this line in php script
 >// echo $export;

 ## Known bugs